 I want to get help for my gymnast or want to learn more!

 If this article was helpful but you still have questions about your gymnast, please shoot me a message or apply for 1:1 nutrition coaching if you think your gymnast has a problem and needs help.
-I work with high level gymnasts and help them find food freedom while pursuing elite performance.
+I work with high level gymnasts (level 8-10, elite, NCAA), helping them to find food freedom while pursuing elite performance.
 Those two things can co-exist, and I’d love to show you how!